cslab/pyoslc/README.md

 Once the parameters have been configured it is time to continue developing the application

-### Adding an Adapter to the PyOSLC Application
+### Adding the Adapter

-PyOSLC deploys the web server and the services for implementing the OSLC API components, it is required now to plug the `Adapter` that will operate with the `Resource` from the datasource.
+As mentioned before, the `OSLCAPP` instance only creates the API to have the capability to create the endpoints for the discoverability and the serialization of the responses.

+Now it is required to create a new class to extend the required methods for the exposure of the data, this will be by extending the `ServiceResourceAdapter` class and add the `Adapter` to the OSLC application to manage the resources from the datasource.

+There are some steps required to complete the `Adapter` implementation.

 #### Defining the Resource Type